AndrewC1998/website/content/publication/wavelet_est/index.md

 featured: false

 links:
-- name: PDF
+- name: Wavelet Estimation of Locally Stationary Hawkes Processes
-  url: example-preprint.pdf  # Link to the PDF file in the same folder
+  url: paper.pdf  # Link to the PDF file in the same folder
 # - name: Custom Link
 #   url: http://example.org
 # url_pdf: files/example-preprint.pdf  # Alternatively, you can use this line for the direct PDF link.